-An asylum seeker who has accommodation can apply for financial support (or subsistence) only.
+An asylum seeker who has arranged their own accommodation can apply for financial support (subsistence) only.

-Financial support is provided on a debit card which can be used to make purchases in shops or to withdraw cash.
+Financial support is provided on a payment card (an ASPEN card) which can be used to make purchases of food, clothing and toiletries.

-A person who is being provided with full-board hotel accommodation will receive a weekly allowance of £9.58 in addition to receiving food and toiletries.
+A person who is being provided with full-board hotel accommodation, or who has arranged their own accommodation in the community, will receive a weekly allowance of £8.86 in addition to receiving food and toiletries.

 The status of a person whose asylum or immigration claim has been refused when they have come to the end of the appeal process without success or have no further right of appeal.